Vietnam.vn - Nền tảng quảng bá Việt Nam

-The owner of a pomelo growing household in Luong Quan village, Thuy Bieu ward (Hue city, Thua Thien Hue province) Vo Tran Tuan Kiet could not hide his sadness when this pomelo crop lost its productivity, with an unprecedentedly large output.
+The owner of a pomelo growing household in Luong Quan village, Thuy Bieu ward ( Hue city, Thua Thien Hue province) Vo Tran Tuan Kiet could not hide his sadness when this pomelo crop lost its productivity, with an unprecedentedly large output.

-Living along the Huong River for many years, Mr. Kiet's family's life mainly depends on the pomelo garden.
+Living along the Perfume River for many years, Mr. Kiet's family's life mainly depends on the pomelo garden.
 All living expenses, children's education, and house building come from the income accumulated from the pomelo harvest.

 If many years ago, pomelo trees gave an average income of 150-200 million VND/ha, this crop only brought in a few tens of millions of VND.